Unidocs1/sphinx_repo_manager/source/commerce.rst

 Commerce
 ========

-This section covers all things commerce including the AcceleratXR application launcher and purchasing system.
+This section covers all things commerce including the Xsolla Backend application launcher and purchasing system.

 .. toctree::